-Hawkesbury River cruise on The Riverboat Postman with Hawkesbury Cruises
+Hawkesbury River Cruise on The Riverboat Postman with Hawkesbury Cruises

 The Riverboat Postman began doing the postal run along the Hawkesbury River in 1910 and it continues to deliver mail to properties that are only accessible by boat.
 These days however, there’s another type of cargo on board — passengers.
 Now operated by family-run Hawkesbury Cruises, The Riverboat Postman combines its weekday mail delivery duties with a three-and-a-bit-hour leisure cruise along the stunning Hawkesbury.
-I recently decided to experience this Sydney river adventure for myself.
+I recently decided to experience this Greater Sydney river adventure for myself.

-I meet postmaster Catherine in her beautifully decorated ticket office (located in the back of a truck!) as she prepares for our cruise.
+I meet postmaster Catherine in her beautifully decorated ticket office (situated in the back of a truck!) as she prepares for our cruise.
 I take in the historical photos on the wall as she ticks me off the passenger list and hands over my ticket.
 The Australia Post contractor arrives soon after and Catherine signs for the boxes of mail and parcels.
 There’s a lot today.
 Most of it is going to Dangar Island, which is our first stop.

 With my travelling companions, I walk past the line of red, black and white flags down to the Brooklyn Wharf for boarding.
 It’s obvious from the minute Bay Runner pulls up to the wharf that this is a very slick operation.
 Deckhand Natalie secures the lines, Luke steps off to get the mail, while Angela hold the ramp in place as we step on board.
 As Luke later tells me: ‘it works like clockwork!’